Climate and Average Weather Year Round in La Paloma Uruguay

 La Paloma experiences significant seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 4.8 months, from November 27 to April 20, during which time the comfort level is muggy, oppressive, or miserable at least 12% of the time.
-The muggiest day of the year is February 9, with muggy conditions 48% of the time.
+The month with the most muggy days in La Paloma is February, with 12.9 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable